-At LdM: You indicated your course choices and alternates on your LdM application.
+You indicated your course choices and alternates on your LdM application.
 This will be used to register you for classes at LdM.
-Please note that LdM reserves the right to cancel any classes that do not have sufficient enrollment, and that this notification may take place only a few weeks prior to the beginning of the semester.
+LdM reserves the right to cancel any classes that do not have sufficient enrollment, and this notification may take place only a few weeks prior to the beginning of the semester.
 If this happens, you will automatically be enrolled in your alternate course, so choose those alternate courses carefully.

-Drop/Add: Once course selections have been made (including alternates), only one course can be changed.
-There must be an academic rationale for the change, and it will depend on course availability.
-This variation to the course schedule can be done only once and only during the FIRST WEEK of classes and before Final Registration.
+Drop/Add: Once course selections have been made (including alternates), you can only change one course; there must be an academic rationale for the change, and it will depend on course availability.
+Changes can only be made only during the FIRST WEEK of classes and before Final Registration.
 Section changes are considered course changes.